SIT20416 Certificate II in Kitchen Operations

 - As part of their school studies – delivered and resourced by a school registered training organisation (RTO)

-- By enrolling in a qualification with an external RTO – funded either by the Queensland Department of Education and Training’s VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification or
+- By enrolling in a qualification with an external RTO – funded either by the Queensland Department of Employment, Small Business and Training’s VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification or

 - As a school-based apprentice or trainee.